Updated on 2/13/2923

 Eating disorders have an established link to trauma.
-Studies have shown time and again that trauma makes us more like to develop an eating disorder like anorexia or bulimia.
-But binge eating disorder (often shortened to BED) is often left out of this discussion.
-And the truth is that the connection between trauma and binge eating disorder is strong, even compared to other eating disorders.
+Studies have shown time and again that trauma makes us more likely to develop an eating disorder like anorexia or bulimia, but binge eating disorder (often shortened to BED) is often left out of this discussion.
+The truth is that the connection between trauma and binge eating disorder is strong, even compared to other eating disorders.
 So, what’s the reason for this link?
 And how can treatment help overcome both trauma and binge eating?

-Binge eating is typically something that is done in secret.
-People with binge eating disorder may refuse to eat around others, or eat smaller portions in the presence of other people, and then binge when they are alone.
-In fact, people who live with binge eaters may not even be aware of it — until they find “evidence” of a binge, such as food wrappers and empty containers, refrigerators and pantries depleted of food, or huge grocery bills on a shared credit card.
-The secrecy of binge eating disorder, and the shame over bingeing that many people experience, can make it difficult to get a diagnosis and find help.
+Binge eating is something that is done in secret.
+People with binge eating disorder may decline to eat around others, or eat smaller portions in the presence of other people, and then binge when they are alone.
+In fact, people who live with bingeing may not even be aware of it — until they find “evidence” of a binge, such as food wrappers and empty containers, refrigerators depleted of food or unusual grocery bills on a shared credit card.
+The secrecy of binge eating disorder, and the shame over bingeing that many people experience, can make it difficult to receive a diagnosis.

 Binge Eating and Restriction

 Something many people with binge eating disorder have in common is a cycling between restrictive dieting and bingeing.
-Unfortunately, many people with binge eating disorder turn to restrictive diets, attempting to “correct” their bingeing and gain control over their relationship with food… without realizing that their solution to the “problem” of their bingeing is often the cause.
-People with binge eating disorder often engage in multiple restrictive or fad diets, or cut out entire food groups, then bingeing in secret.
+Unfortunately, many people with binge eating disorder turn to restrictive diets, attempting to “correct” their bingeing and gain control over their relationship with food without realizing that their solution to the “problem” of their bingeing is often the cause.
+People with binge eating disorder often engage in multiple restrictive or fad diets, or cut out entire food groups and then binge in secret.

-Food is much more than nutrition; it is tied to our senses, our memories, our emotions.
+Food is much more than nutrition.
+It is tied to our senses, our memories and our emotions.
 So, naturally, eating food that is associated with positive memories and experiences can be incredibly comforting.
-We all experience this, to some degree, when tucking into certain dishes or foods that are linked to positive emotions and memories.
+We all experience this to some degree, when tucking into certain dishes or foods that are linked to positive emotions and memories.
 The act of eating certain kinds of food can even cause the release of chemicals in our brains that make us feel happier and calmer.
 For people with trauma and binge eating disorder, they may turn to food for comfort to help them cope with strong negative feelings.